Exceptional African safaris made simple

 There are many well known areas in Africa and then there are those hidden places which inspire adventurers to head off with camera and notebook to hand.

 There's plenty to quench your interest in Africa's remotest spots: consider a dhow safari in northern Mozambique or try a gorilla expedition through Congo's rainforests.

 Thrilling rides and a low environmental footprint.

 Riding through the bush and getting close-up to giraffe, elephant or galloping with zebra adds an excitment to an African horse ride.

 Choose horse trails at Victoria Falls or an excellent 1 week ride in the Okavango Delta, Botswana or Kenya.
 South Africa offers a wide range of stables which can be mixed and matched to create the perfect safari.
 Enjoy the freedom of the open space with big game viewing.

 Zambezi white water rafting; kayaking and riverboarding; fishing, marathons, cycling and mountaineering treks are just some of the thrilling range of activities on offer.
 Climb Mt Kilimanjaro!

 Some can be included as short one day activities during a regular safari however a few are safaris in their own right.
 Multi-day white water rafting safari is a whole adventure and very popular for small groups (take our Batoka rafting expedition as an example!)

 Through a joint venture with the National Marine Aquarium we have some unique opportunities to get directly involved in a series of conservation and research adventures off the African coast in Mozambique, Sao Tome and Kenya.

-Guests participate in different conservation projects alongside marine biologists and researchers.
+Guests participate in different marine conservation projects alongside marine biologists and researchers.